tboch/Simple-Cone-Search-Creator/README.md

 Limitations
 -----------

-We have tested successfully our scripts to generate a Cone Search service from a 10 million rows CSV file.
+We have tested successfully our scripts to generate a Cone Search service from a 18 million rows CSV file.
 (PPMX data with 26 columns)
-Ingestion of the data took xxx.
+Ingestion of the data took 15 minutes.
-Querying a 10 degrees cone centered on LMC outputs the nnn corresponding rows in mmm seconds.
+Querying a 10 degrees radius cone centered on LMC outputs the 113,686 corresponding rows in 7 seconds.
+Queries with a radius smaller than 1 degree are usually returned in less than 1 second.